linjing-lab/easy-pytorch/released_box/README.md

 - hidden_layer_sizes: *Tuple[int]=(100,)*, define numbers and sizes of hidden layers to enhance model representation.
 - device: *str='cuda'*, configure training and validation device with torch.device options. 'cuda' or 'cpu'.
 - activation: *str='relu'*, configure activation function combined with subsequent learning task. see _activate in open models.
-- inplace_on: *bool=False*, configure whether to enbale inplace=True on activation.
+- inplace_on: *bool=False*, configure whether to enable inplace=True on activation.
 False or True. (manually set in Box)
 - criterion: *str='CrossEntropyLoss'*, configure loss criterion with compatible learning task output. see _criterion in open models.
 - solver: *str='adam'*, configure inner optimizer serve as learning solver for learning task. see _solver in _utils/BaseModel.
 - batch_size: *int=32*, define batch size on loaded dataset of one epoch training process. any int value > 0. (prefer 2^n)